dendronhq/dendron-site/vault/dendron.faq.md

 ### Does Dendron support video?

 We currently don't support video playback from within iframes inside of VS Code.
 This works when publishing but not inside the VS Code preview.

-This is a limitation in the VS Code webview, see more details [here](https://github.com/microsoft/vscode/issues/54097).
+This is a limitation in VS Code's webview, for more details see [this](https://github.com/microsoft/vscode/issues/54097).

 Currently, the recommendation is to link to your video (using a regular Markdown link if its online or a wikilink if its local).
 See [[File Links|dendron://dendron.dendron-site/dendron.topic.links#file-links]].